Eppo-exp/eppo-docs/docs/sdks/sdk-features/assignment-deduplication.md

 # Assignment deduplication

 Each invocation of the `get*Assignment` methods triggers the logging callback function.
-If you have connected it to transmit events to your Data Warehouse this will store duplicate data and increase associated costs unnecessarily.
+If you have connected it to transmit events to your Data Warehouse, this will store duplicate data and increase associated costs unnecessarily.

 Eppo's SDK deduplicates assignment events using an internal cache